 Where Should I Start?

-Most road noise you can hear comes from airborne sound, generated by the tires and moving suspension components.
-Another big portion is induced by the vibration that is sent through the structure of the car.
+What can cause tire noise?
+Most tire noise symptoms you can hear are coming from airborne sound, generated by the tires and moving suspension components.
+Another big portion is induced by the vibration (tire vibration noise) that is sent through the structure of the car.

 Road noise can enter your cabin on some key places such as the doors, the vehicle floor and wheel arches, and the trunk.